-The Syracuse Fire Department Credit Union has partnered with a Daniel J. Hopkins, a financial planner to assist you with your financial needs including retirement and investing.
+The Syracuse Fire Department Credit Union has also partnered with a Daniel J. Hopkins, a financial planner to assist you with your financial needs including retirement and investing.
 Dan will be happy to meet with you at a time and location convenient to you (including the credit union office).

 Daniel J. Hopkins